 When a point of attachment is available, a mineral that is dissolved in a later invading solution may start crystal growth in the right conditions, and the goethite stalactite suddenly is decorated with another mineral species.

-Here in Arizona, there have been some major finds of stalactite minerals that have produced spectacular specimens.
+In Arizona, there have been some major finds of stalactite minerals that have produced spectacular specimens.
 One of the more spectacular stalactite pocket discoveries happened at the Morenci copper mine in 1986.
-Fortunately, the company was smart enough to have issued specimen collecting contracts earlier, so when blasting and mining opened any crystal veins or pockets, the specimen collecting team would be notified.
+Fortunately, the company was smart enough to have issued specimen-collecting contracts earlier, so when blasting and mining opened any crystal veins or pockets, the specimen-collecting team would be notified.
 As long as collecting did not interfere with mining operations, specimens could be retrieved.

 The initial excitement in seeing such a find was quickly tempered when diggers realized that most of the stalactites had cleaved or broken off the matrix and lay scattered in the pockets.